 When you are called to be a Powwow, you will find your strengths and you will find your weaknesses.
 You learn that you are not all things for all people...you do have your limits.
 However, ultimately it is up to God to effect the changes that He sees fit, and all you can really do is the best that you can with the understanding that it is not your will, but the will of God, that will ultimately prevail.
 And this is the key to being a successful Powwow...realizing that your will is not the ultimate power in the universe.
 Magic and change do not happen in accordance with our own wills, but by the grace and will of God.

 DO POWWOWS WEAR SPECIAL COSTUMES?
 DO THEY WEAR HATS?

 Somewhere along the way, the image of a Powwow has become blended with the image of an Amish or Quaker man.
 It is understandable how this came to be; after all, many aspects of PA Dutch culture are often blended together with the practice of Powwow.
 But in reality, a Powwow is a regular person, just like you.
 Just like me.
-There are no costumes in Powwow because, unlike other more modern magical traditions, Powwow is not a spectator-oriented show.
+There are no costumes in Powwow because Powwow is not a spectator-oriented show.
 It is typically one-on-one or, in most cases, private.
 It is not a group effort.
 The idea of a Powwow wearing a black suit, black hat, sporting a Biblical name like Abraham or Jacob is a tempting image, but not the reality.
-As a Powwow, it is entirely up to you which type of image you will convey, but please don't be insulting to the Amish community (or the PA Dutch) by making your Powwow into some type of silly parody of Pennsylvania living.
+As a Powwow, it is entirely up to you which type of image you will convey, but please don't be insulting to the Amish community (or the PA Dutch) by making your Powwow into some type of silly parody of Pennsylvania Germans.

 I DON"T LIKE THE BIBLE AND I DON"T WANT TO USE IT, CAN I STILL BE A POWWOW?